1fish2/pyenv_test/README.md

         pyenv local 2.7.12        # Use this version in the local directory pip install --upgrade pip setuptools
         pyenv rehash
-        #pyenv virtualenv sum; pyenv local sum  # Optional: Create a virtual environment "sum" (so you can start over by deleting the virtual environment without uninstalling python) and use it in the local directory
+        #pyenv virtualenv sum; pyenv local sum  # Optional: Create a virtual environment "sum" (so you can delete the virtual environment and restart the experiment from here without uninstalling python) and use it in the local directory
         pip install numpy==1.9.2  # Problematic!
 Ditto numpy 1.9.3 or 1.10.4
         pyenv rehash